Chessko/SystemMonitor/README.md

 # CppND: System Monitor

 ## Learnings
-This project had been part of the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This project had been part of the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) I completed.
 I had been developing a htop like system monitor under expert guidance which got me to learn about and gain practical experience in:
 * Object orientated programming (Classes, Inheritance, Composition, Overloading, Templates, ...)
 * Reading and parsing .txt files